 In many real-world applications involving optimization, the cost or reward function is not fully known and has to be ascertained from measurements.
 Such situations can arise due to a variety of factors, including system complexity, large-scale structure, or lack of access to the relevant information in unknown or adversarial scenarios.
 These considerations motivate the need for quantifiable performance guarantees that can be used for control and optimization in safety-critical applications.
 In this paper, we are therefore interested in cautious optimization of unknown functions, i.e., accurately determining guaranteed suboptimal values on the basis of noisy measurements.
 We consider both one-shot scenarios, where we are required to make decisions on the basis of a given set of data, and online scenarios, where the suboptimization of the unknown function can be repeatedly refined based on the collection of additional measurements.
 Our approach, based on data informativity, allows us to derive results which are robust against worst-case situations.

 \emph{Literature review:} Data-based optimization is a widely applicable and thoroughly investigated area.
 Giving a full overview of all methods and results is not possible, and thus we focus here on those most relevant to our treatment.
 The problems considered here are robust optimization programs, see e.g.~\cite{AB-LEG-AN:09,DB-DBB-CC:11} and references therein.
 Solution approaches to data-based optimization problems usually start by using the data to obtain an estimate of the unknown function which in some sense `best' explains the measurements.
 This requires the definition of the class of admissible functions.
-Popular nonparametric techniques are based on Gaussian processes, as in~\cite{CER-CKIW:05}, the approximation properties of neural networks~\cite{GC:89,PT-BG:23}, and of particular relevance to our analysis here is the work on set-membership identification \cite{MM-AV:91,MM-CN:02,JC-SJR-CER-JM:20}.
-These works consider similar set-valued uncertainties, on the basis of Lipschitz interpolation.
+Popular techniques are based on Gaussian processes, as in~\cite{CER-CKIW:05} or the approximation properties of neural networks~\cite{GC:89,PT-BG:23}. { Of particular relevance to our analysis here is the work on set-membership estimation \cite{MM-AV:91,MM-CN:02,JC-SJR-CER-JM:20}, which, instead of characterizing the best function, considers model-free set-valued uncertainties using Lipschitz interpolation.